zhu327/miniflux-ai/README.md

 ## Features

-- **Automated Summarization**: Fetches unread articles from Miniflux, generates concise summaries using AI, and updates the articles with the summaries.
+- **Automated Summarization**: Automatically processes new articles received via Miniflux webhooks, generates concise summaries using AI, and updates the articles with the summaries.
 - **Customizable**: Configure the list of whitelisted websites, API endpoints, and AI model parameters through environment variables.
 - **Concurrency**: Uses asynchronous Rust features to handle multiple articles concurrently, ensuring quick processing.
 - **Cloudflare Integration**: Deployed as a serverless function on Cloudflare Workers, leveraging the scalability and performance of Cloudflare's global network.